senzhaocode/QC_vis/README.md

 ## QC_vis
 QC_vis is a tool for quality control report of multiple samples on whole-genome and whole-exome sequencing.
-It summarises outputs from common bioinformatics tools (e.g. FastQC, Picard, GATK) and produces interactive HTML reports for sequencing data interpretation for BigMed project.
+It summarises outputs from bioinformatics tools (e.g. FastQC, Picard, GATK) and produces interactive HTML reports for sequencing data interpretation for BigMed project.

 ### Example reports